 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensory category.
 You get the crackle.
 You get the pop.
 You get the ability to roast marshmallows indoors.
 Something you don’t get is an efficient heating source.
 Wood fires normally receive up to a 15% efficiency rating, a lot lower than a furnace that has routine service performed.
-They do generate a lot of heat, but most of that heat disappears up the chimney.
+They do generate a lot of heat, but most of that heat is released up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.

 Air Quality and Maintenance